acquiredsecurity/forensic-timeliner/README.md

 ## Forensic Timeliner
 ![image](https://github.com/user-attachments/assets/ddc7a7d7-a67b-45e5-bb06-983d37529fbc)

-Forensic Timeliner is a PowerShell-based tool that automates the process of aggregating and formatting forensic artifact CSV data output from KAPE / [EZTools](https://github.com/EricZimmerman) / [Chainsaw](https://github.com/WithSecureLabs/chainsaw) / [Hayabusa](https://github.com/Yamato-Security/hayabusa) into a structured **MINI Timeline** and can output to CSV, JSON and XLSX.
+Forensic Timeliner is a PowerShell-based tool that automates the process of combining csv output from forensic tools into a single timeline that is easy and quick to review!
+Quickly parse through CSV data output from KAPE / [EZTools](https://github.com/EricZimmerman) / [Chainsaw](https://github.com/WithSecureLabs/chainsaw) / [Hayabusa](https://github.com/Yamato-Security/hayabusa) and Axiom (coming soon) into a structured **MINI Timeline**.
+Export data to CSV, JSON and XLSX.

 Use this tool to quickly get your analysis started on a host by combining the output of:
 - Kape/EZ Tools
 - Chainsaw + Rules + Sigma
 - Hayabusa + Rules + Sigma
+- Nirsoft Web History View
+- Axiom (coming soon)

-Use the VB macro to color code the artifacts and once you have formatted the Date/Time Column you can sort by Date/Time and start the analysis.
-This tool is designed for forensic analysts who need to quickly timeline and triage using output from:
+Use the VB macro to color code the artifacts in excel.
+This tool is designed for forensic analysts who need to quickly timeline and triage using output from EZ parsers or Kape and other leading forensic tools.

-!Sans Kape artifact module csv output..

 ## Quick Start